High School to College Pathways

-- College Course Placement: Learn about course placement at Oregon public colleges and universities, including how assessment of Common Core standards through Smarter Balanced testing can help students in college.
+- College Course Placement: Learn about course placement at Oregon public colleges and universities, including how assessment through Smarter Balanced testing can help students in college.

 - High school course approval: read about the course approval process for Oregon high schools.
 Oregon high school counselors and administrators use this process to ensure that courses considered college preparatory are recognized as such by the seven Oregon public universities according to their admissions standards.

 - Career and College Readiness Professional Development: HECC is collaborating with Oregon Department of Education and partners on professional development for educators around career and college readiness in 2017-2018, through the Go Alliance.

 - Career Pathways at Oregon community colleges offer a series of connected education and training programs and student support services to help secure a job or advance in a demand industry or occupation.

 - Career and technical education (CTE) programs and opportunities in Oregon link high schools and community colleges to labor market demand and provides students of all ages with technical, academic and job skills needed for success.

 Recent Legislation to Improve High School to College Pathways

 The Oregon Legislature has entrusted the HECC with research and analysis on numerous higher education policy questions related to improving student pathways from high school to college.
 All final HECC reports to the Legislature can be found here.
 Information on the results of the 2017 Legislative Session are detailed here.
 Recent efforts: